willvvss/hackathonwtdr/README.md

 ## Project Evolution

 **V1 (Hackathon Submission):**
 The code on branch `V1` represents our original hackathon finish.
-It was fully functional—successfully parsing raw data and querying the AI—but the web interface was complex and strictly utilitarian.
+It was fully functional, successfully parsing raw data and querying the AI, but the web interface was complex and strictly utilitarian.

 **V2 (Post-Hackathon Refinement):**
 We created `V2` to streamline the experience for recruiters and demos, focusing on clarity and ease of use: